jssql1234/docs-sqlacc/docs/integration/e-commerce/shopee.md

 1. Step to download statement from Shopee

-    1. Navigate to “My Income” under “Finance” category.
+    1. Navigate to "My Income" under "Finance" category.

-    2. Switch to “Released” tab under “Income Details”
+    2. Switch to "Released" tab under "Income Details"

-    3. Click on “Export” button and finally “Download” the file.
+    3. Click on "Export" button and finally "Download" the file.

         ![49](../../../static/img/integration/e-commerce/shopee/49.png)

 2. Posting Payment

-    1. Select Payment Tab -> Select Account (Only if you have more than 1 store)
+    1. Select Payment Tab → Select Account (Only if you have more than 1 store)
     2. Click Load Excel

         ![50](../../../static/img/integration/e-commerce/shopee/50.png)